 Magistrates’ courts can hear a range of court cases.
 Typical examples of criminal cases dealt with by the magistrates’ court are:

 - handling stolen goods

 These are dealt with either by:

-Justices of the Peace: Justices of the Peace are unqualified and assisted by a legally qualified court clerk.
-The Justices of the Peace are unpaid (apart from expenses).
+- Magistrates (or justices of the peace): Magistrates are unqualified and assisted by a legally-qualified court clerk.
+The magistrates are unpaid (apart from expenses).

-There is a limit for sentencing and charges in the magistrates’ court, which is why court cases of a more severe nature are moved on to be dealt with by the Crown Court.
-The maximum sentence for imprisonment delivered by the magistrates’ court is 6 months.
+There is a limit for sentencing and charges in the magistrates’ courts, which is why court cases of a more severe nature are moved on to be dealt with by the Crown Court.
+The maximum sentence for imprisonment deliverable by the magistrates’ court is six months (or up to 12 months in total for more than one offence).
 The maximum fine deliverable by the court is £5,000.
 If court cases are sent to the Crown Court, a longer sentence or higher fine can be administered.

 Civil Cases in the Magistrates’ Court

 Magistrates deal with many civil issues as well as criminal court cases.
 Some of these issues could be:

 - civil debts owed, i.e. council tax arrears, national insurance, income tax and VAT arrears